 Prince William County Early Intervention Program

-Community Service Early Intervention Programs provide services for families of infants and toddlers, birth through three years of age, who have a disability, developmental delay or are displaying atypical development.
+Community Service Early Intervention Programs provide services for families of infants and toddlers, birth through two years of age, who have a disability, developmental delay or are displaying atypical development.
 Early intervention services focus on increasing a child's participation in family and community activities.
 Supports and services assist parents and other caregivers discover ways to help their child learn and grow through their everyday activities.
 Services are available for all eligible children/families regardless of the family's ability to pay.

 The Center for Disease Control and Prevention (CDC) website has Milestones in Action; a free library of photos and videos of infant and toddler developmental milestones.

 The Infant Information Center (IIC) is the central point of entry for Early Intervention services.
 Services could include:

 Providing information on Early Intervention services and taking referrals from families and professionals.
 Referrals to Early Intervention can be made directly from the parent, a concerned relative or friend, the child's doctor or hospital by calling 703-792-7879

 Developmental screening and follow-up with the family as appropriate